 At home with your baby

-After birth, you’ll get support on reducing your risk of diabetes in the future, including your need to get a blood test (Hba1c) once a year to make sure you haven’t developed diabetes.
+After birth, you’ll get support on reducing your risk of diabetes in the future, including your need to get a blood test (HbA1c) once a year to make sure you haven’t developed diabetes.

 Once you and your baby are well, you will be discharged from hospital and a midwife will visit you.
 You will get support on how to feed your baby along with certain checks and tests to make sure you’re both doing well.

-Link between gestational diabetes and type 2 diabetes
+The link between gestational diabetes and type 2 diabetes

 If you have had gestational diabetes you are more likely to develop it again in any future pregnancy.
 You are also more likely to develop type 2 diabetes.

-Research suggests that babies born to mothers who had gestational diabetes are also more likely to become obese or develop diabetes.
-So keeping the whole family healthy is vital.
+Research suggests that babies born to mothers who had gestational diabetes are also more likely to become obese or develop diabetes so keeping the whole family healthy is vital.

 Breastfeeding reduces type 2 diabetes risk